StellaCastelle/Simply-Alchemy/README.md

   Notes:
   ======

-  This Mod is currentl in the early stages and is a WIP (Work in Progress).
+  This Mod is currently in the early stages and is a WIP (Work in Progress).
 There are as of right now no stable versions of this mod.